varnish/Varnish-Book/varnish_tutorial.rst

    In interactive mode, varnishstat starts out by printing the uptime(45 minutes, in the example above) and hostname(foobar).

-   The "Hitrate ratio" and "Hitrate avg" are related.
-The Hitrate average measures the cache hit rate for a period of time stated by "hitrate ratio".
+   The `Hitrate ratio` and `Hitrate avg` are related.
+The Hitrate average measures the cache hit rate for a period of time stated by `hitrate ratio`.
 In the example above, the hitrate average for the last 10 seconds is 0.9507 (or 95.07%), 0.9530 for the last 100 seconds and 0.9532 for the last 1000 seconds.
 As you start Varnish, all of these will start at 1 second, then grow to 10, 100 and 1000.
 This is because